vitringr/vault/nodes/Vector Operations.md

 See [[Vector Displacement Intuition]].

-## Unit Vector

-Unit vector is a vector with a magnitude of `1`.

-Unit vectors are concerned with direction only, not magnitude.

-**Trigonometry**: This is a fundamental concept in [[Trigonometry]], which uses the unit vector and unit circle concepts heavily.

 ## Normalization

-Any nonzero vector can be _normalized_, producing a unit vector that points in the same direction.
+Any nonzero vector can be _normalized_, producing a [[Unit Vector]] that points in the same direction.

 To normalize a vector, divide each of its components by its magnitude.